Resume Strategy

 Should I customize every cover letter?

 Yes.
-Tailored cover letters significantly increase your chances of getting interviews.
+Tailored cover letters significantly improve your chances of getting interviews because they demonstrate genuine interest and alignment with the company.